JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XXX.

 325\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 126\.
 'Ardvi Sûra Anâhita, who stands carried forth in the shape of a maid, fair of body, most strong, tall-formed, high-girded, pure, nobly born of <span id="p83">[<sup><small>p.
 83</small></sup>]</span> a glorious race [^406], wearing along her . . . . [^407] a mantle fully embroidered with gold;